Leonardo DiCaprio: Jeff Bezos mocks actor over viral Lauren Sanchez video: "Come here" - ExBulletin

 The 57-year-old billionaire made headlines on Sunday when a video of him and his girlfriend Lauren Sanchez speaking with actor Leonardo DiCaprio at a posh gala went viral.

-In the short clip, Sanchez, 51, appears to faint in front of the superstar, smiling at him while standing very close as he speaks to her.
+In the brief clip, Sanchez, 51, appears to pass out in front of the superstar, smiling at him while standing very close as he speaks to her.

-After a plethora of dating jokes, Bezos took to Twitter to poke fun at the Oscar winner.
+After a plethora of date jokes, Bezos took to Twitter to poke fun at the Oscar winner.

 The Amazon tycoon’s message contained a photo of him leaning against a sign reading “DANGER!
 STEEP CLIFF FATAL DROP.”